 What does a skin cancer check involve?

 A skin check starts with your doctor taking a medical history to get an understanding of your risk of skin cancers.
 You will then be asked to remove clothing, except for underwear.
 Your doctor will check your whole body from head to toe using a dermatoscope.
-Potential skin cancers or suspicious lesions requiring monitoring will be imaged and recorded on Dermengine.
+Potential skin cancers or suspicious lesions requiring monitoring will be imaged for future comparison.
+Below is a dermoscopic image of a basal cell carcinoma (BCC) taken at Chevron Advanced Medical prior to excision.

 A skin check starts with your doctor taking a medical history to get an understanding of your risk of skin cancers.
 You will then be asked to remove clothing, except for underwear.
 Your doctor will check your whole body from head to toe using a dermatoscope.
-Potential skin cancers or suspicious lesions requiring monitoring will be imaged and recorded on Dermengine.
+Potential skin cancers or suspicious lesions requiring monitoring will be imaged for future comparison.
+Below is a dermoscopic image of a basal cell carcinoma (BCC) taken at Chevron Advanced Medical prior to excision.

 Which appointment should I book for my skin check?